cod1r/tack/README.md

 UI could potentially be simplified to an interface where everything is a "Box" and that box just resizes with it's parent container and contains text

+    core idea for now is that "Box"s will can be manually sized or automatically laid out by some runtime layout logic There will be different parameterized types of "Box"s which will tell if it is automatically laid out or manually sized Hierarchy will be specified with 'content' property

 vim motions?

 basic features: